 We’re not sure of the science behind it, but let’s just say that something ‘magical’ happens when you pop an average-looking banana in the freezer compartment for an hour or two.
 It changes the texture completely, and creates a genuinely creamy quality that is an ideal yogurt or milk replacement for dairy-free smoothies.

 Tasty tip – Frozen banana actually makes a spectacular ice-cream substitute too, but that’s an entire article in itself and we need to stay focused here…

 If you’re tempted by the dairy-free dark side, then it’s handy to have a stash of banana slices in the freezer ready to blitz.
 Your dairy-free smoothies will be creamy and thick, but without the lactose which many people are intolerant of.

 To prepare them, simply…

 - Store in an airtight container or resealable plastic bag.

 - Place in the freezer for 90+ minutes.

 In terms of liquids, Almond, Soy, and Coconut milk (proper milk, not the tinned stuff used in curries) are available pretty much everywhere.
-Rice, Cashew, and Oat milks also make great smoothies, but aren’t as easy to come by.
+Rice, Oat, Hazelnut, and Cashew milks also make great smoothies but may not be as easy to come by.

 It’s worth noting that they’re all produced to last longer than nature intended, which means additional processing or preservatives.
 So, if you’re looking for a natural milk substitute, then check the labels carefully.
 Make your own choice based on: